 two and a quarter hours to reach a guilty verdict and

 for whatever reason added a recommendation to mercy.
 Mr. Justice Rayner

-Goddard sentenced Dorothea to death and obviously did not concur with the jury’s recommendation,
+Goddard sentenced Dorothea to death and presumably did not concur with the

-set for on Thursday the 16th of April 1936.
+execution was set for 8 a.m. on Thursday the 16th of April 1936.
 Dorothea was

 the only woman ever to be hanged at Winson Green.